StructuresComp/Helix_Bifurcation_Types/README.md

 ### Setting Parameters

 All motion planning parameters are set through a launch file ```helix_run.launch```.
-The launch file locates in the subfolder ``motionPlanning/src/helix_text/launch/helix_run.launch``.
+The launch file is located in the subfolder ``motionPlanning/src/helix_text/launch/helix_run.launch``.
 There are a few parameters in the launch file, and we justify the meaning of each parameter here.

 - ```group_name``` - Name of planning group(robot).
 - ```tip_link``` - The frame of the manipulator.